ivan-kleshnin/profile.checklist/README.md

 #### 2. Language and Grammar

-Even if English is not your native language, make sure to have (at least) all your main texts (captions, project descriptions) translated to English.
+English may be not your native language, but make sure to have (at least) all your main texts (captions, project descriptions) translated to English.
 Hopefully, I shouldn't explain why.
 Once you're there, check your grammar.

 Recommended Resources: